South Korea: Background and U.S. Relations

 Overview

 South Korea (officially the Republic of Korea, or ROK) is one of the United States' most important strategic and economic partners in Asia.
-The U.S.-ROK Mutual Defense Treaty, signed in 1953 at the end of the Korean War, commits the United States to help South Korea defend itself, particularly from North Korea (officially the Democratic People's Republic of Korea, or DPRK).
+Under the U.S.-ROK Mutual Defense Treaty, signed in 1953 at the end of the Korean War (1950-1953), the United States and South Korea committed to defend each other against armed attack, particularly from North Korea (officially the Democratic People's Republic of Korea, or DPRK).
 Approximately 28,500 U.S. troops are based in South Korea.
-The economic relationship is bolstered by the U.S.-South Korea Free Trade Agreement (KORUS FTA), implemented in 2012.
 In 2024, South Korea was the United States' seventh-largest trading partner (goods and services trade combined), and the United States was South Korea's second-largest trading partner, behind the People's Republic of China (PRC, or China).
-Over the past decade, congressional interest in U.S.-ROK relations often has focused on U.S.-ROK cooperation on North Korea and Indo-Pacific policies, the U.S.-ROK alliance, and U.S.-ROK trade and investment flows.
+The U.S.-South Korea Free Trade Agreement (KORUS FTA) is the United States' second-largest trade agreement by value.
+Over the past decade, congressional interest in U.S.-ROK relations often has focused on cooperation on North Korea and Indo-Pacific policies, the U.S.-ROK alliance, U.S.-ROK-Japan relations, and bilateral trade and investment.

 Figure 1.
 South Korea's National Assembly